Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Introduction

 In the linear case, the data fitting problem reduces to a linear system; however, an ill-conditioned optimization problem has to be solved in the nonlinear case, leading to repeated solutions of linearized finite element systems.
 To improve the efficiency of this step, we propose to train a network to encode the data to an FE map, giving fast evaluation of finite element approximations without solving the finite element system in the optimization.

 The approach is analyzed in the linear case with error estimates for a stabilized FEM using the reduced order model.

 \paragraph{Contributions.} \begin{itemize} \item We prove that the inverse problem with boundary data in a finite-dimensional set $\mcG$ is stable and design a method that reconstructs the solution using the reduced order basis with the same dimension as $\mcG$.
-We proved optimal error bounds in the $H^1$-norm for this method, where the constant of the error bound grows exponentially with the dimension of $\mcG$. \item In the situation where a large set of perturbed random data, $\mcG_S$, from the set $\mcG$ is available, we develop a practical method for the solution of the severely ill-posed inverse problem of unique continuation, leveraging the large dataset to improve the stability properties.
-In order to handle non-linearity in the PDE-operator and data efficiently we adopt machine learning algorithms.
-The machine learning techniques are used for the following two subproblems: \begin{enumerate} \item Identification of the latent space $\mcG$ from $\mcG_S$ to find the smallest possible space for the inverse identification. \item Construction of the solution map
+We prove optimal error bounds in the $H^1$-norm for this method, where the constant of the error bound grows exponentially with the dimension of $\mcG$. \item In the situation where a large set of perturbed random data, $\mcG_S$, from the set $\mcG$ is available, we develop a practical method for the solution of the severely ill-posed inverse problem of unique continuation, leveraging the large dataset to improve the stability properties.
+In order to handle nonlinearity in the PDE operator and data efficiently we adopt machine learning algorithms.
+The machine learning techniques are used for the following two subproblems: \begin{enumerate} \item Identification of a potential latent space of $\mcG$ from $\mcG_S$ to find the smallest possible space for the inverse identification. \item Construction of a discrete approximation of the solution map